astropy/astropy/docs/table/index.rst

 ============

-`astropy.table` provides functionality for storing and manipulating heterogeneous tables of data in a way that is familiar to `NumPy` users.
+`astropy.table` provides functionality for storing and manipulating heterogeneous tables of data in a way that is familiar to ``numpy`` users.
 A few notable capabilities of this package are:

 * Initialize a table from a wide variety of input data structures and types.